beamersauce/ansible-json-yaml-validator/README.md

 ## To use

 1. Copy `schema_validator.py` into your ansible module directory (typically this is something like ~/.ansible/plugins/modules/)
-2. Make sure you have the dependencies installed on the host machine that will be running this module: `pip3 isntall jsonschema pyyaml`
+2. Make sure you have the dependencies installed on the host machine that will be running this module: `pip3 install jsonschema pyyaml`
 3. Verify setup is correct: `ansible-doc schema_validator`

+> :warning: Ansible typically installs it's own python interpreter so be certain you have installed the pip dependencies on the same interpreter that Ansible is using (you can see which interpreter ansible is using via `ansible --version` or by forcing it to use one of your choosing by passing `-e 'ansible_python_interpreter=/usr/local/bin/python3'` )

 ### Playbook examples:

-Run the included sample playbook via: `ansible-playbook -v example/test-playbook.yaml -e 'ansible_python_interpreter=/usr/bin/python3'`
+Run the included sample playbook via: `ansible-playbook -v example/test-playbook.yaml -e 'ansible_python_interpreter=/usr/local/bin/python3'`

 Use in your own playbook: